-Ref Opportunities 23/24 Threats 23/24 1 Expansion Billing of services and property rates at Elandskraal and Leeuwfontein .
-Debts not collected within 3 years shall prescribe.
-2 Enhanced support from treasury Loss of revenue for debts not collected within 3 years (service charges).
-Load Shredding 3 Implementation of by-laws Withholding of allocations due to roll overs.
-4 Implementation of LED strategy Vandalism 5 Powers of being a service provider for water function Theft and fraud.
-Misuse and loss of assets
+Ref Opportunities 24/25 Threats 24/25 2 Enhanced support from treasury Loss of revenue for debts not collected within 3 years (service charges).
+3 Implementation of by-laws Withholding of allocations due to roll overs.
+4 Implementation of LED strategy Culture of non-payment.
+5 Powers of being a service provider for water function Theft and fraud.
+Misuse and loss of assets 6 Enhanced Credit Control and Debt Collection Culture of non-payment without remedial actions.
+Vandalism.
+7 Leasing of Transnet Land for the purpose of a truck stop to generate revenue.
+Continues Electricity Load-shedding 8 Improvement of Audit Opinion

-Re ef Opportunities 23/24 Threats 23/24

-6 5 Enhanced Credit Control and Debt Culture of non-payment without remedial actions

-Collection